Nutty

 That’s all there is to share dealing accounts.
 We hope that’s helped you understand investing a bit more and which investment account might be right for you.

-Often the best way to invest is with a Stocks and Shares ISA with an expert-managed investment platform (we recommend Moneyfarm¹, they’ve got a great track record and are low cost), and then open a share dealing account to make your own investments, and buy the shares you’d like.
+Often the best way to invest is with a Stocks and Shares ISA with an expert-managed investment platform, and then open a share dealing account to make your own investments, and buy the shares you’d like.
+To remind yourself of our top recommendations scroll up or click the best share dealing accounts.

-We also highly recommend saving into an expert-managed pension too – check out PensionBee¹, they’re low cost and have a great track record, and easy to use.
-And check out the best pension providers to find some more great options.
+We also highly recommend saving into an expert-managed pension too – check out the best pension providers to find some more great options.

 Thanks for reading, and good luck investing!